Skip to main content

 Virtual queues with CLEAR Reserve

 Reserve is a service CLEAR provides that works as a virtual queue for waiting in line at participating airports.
-This use of your account in the CLEAR app can help you save a spot in airport lines from the convenience of your mobile device.
+This can help you save a spot in airport lines from the convenience of your mobile device.

 CLEAR check-ins

-CLEAR membership is currently $189 per year, which includes the airport pass and additional benefits listed above.
+CLEAR members pay an annual fee, which includes the airport pass and additional benefits listed above.
+See the Clear website for the most up-to-date pricing.

 You can start enrollment online at the CLEAR website and then complete your application at the airport.
 Membership enrollment begins with entering your name, email address, zip code and birthdate into the website.
-Then you can add up to three adult family members (over 18 years old) for $60 each (fees subject to change).
-Children under 18 don't need to be enrolled at all as they can pass through the CLEAR line with the enrolled member without being added to the account.
+You can add up to three adult family members (over 18 years old) for a fee per person.
+Children under 18 don't need to be enrolled as they can pass through the CLEAR line with the enrolled member.
 Children under 18 are not asked to present photo ID at the airport.

 You process the annual payment at signup.
 After payment verification, CLEAR lets you know what documentation to bring to the airport for your next application step.
 That's how you can set yourself on the way to yielding the benefits of CLEAR.